HL7/davinci-crd/input/pagecontent/background.md

 This guide is based on the [HL7 FHIR]({{site.data.fhir.path}}index.html) standard, as well as the [CDS Hooks](https://cds-hooks.hl7.org) and [SMART on FHIR](http://hl7.org/fhir/smart-app-launch/index.html) specifications, which build additional capabilities on top of FHIR.
 This architecture is intended to maximize the number of provider systems that conform to this guide, as well as to allow for easy growth and extensibility of system capabilities in the future.

-Implementers of this specification therefore need to understand some basic information about these specifications.
+Implementers of this specification therefore need to understand some basic information about these referenced specifications.

 #### FHIR